 Again, ensuring this actually happens comes down to individual action more than it does a system, but there are a couple of things you can do to embed urgency into your sales process.

-One way around this as a sales leader is to enforce periods of lead generation — perhaps one day a week.
+One way around this is to enforce periods of lead generation — perhaps one day a week.

 You can track how long your sales reps are spending on this with a monday.com Time Tracking Column.

-Your sales CRM should make this simple to implement and give you the ability to create your custom dashboard, like this one in monday.com.
+Your sales CRM should make this simple to implement and give you the ability to create your custom dashboard, like the one in monday.com.

 Build and optimize your sales funnel with monday.com

 By now, you should be an absolute expert in sales funnels and pumped to go forth and create your own.
 Remember to take the time to plan accordingly, and to implement measures that will allow you to report on and analyze the effectiveness of your funnel.
 But an effective sales funnel is all about the CRM system used to visualize it. with the monday sales CRM, Gain visibility into your entire sales funnel,

 from lead to close, and never worry about losing another lead in your funnel again.